codalab/chalab/README.md

 ```
 # while the server is running with `make dev':
 make test

+# clean the data produced by tests
+make clean
 ```

 - You can override the selenium ENVs used by `tests/selen.py` to use different drivers,